-Artists such as Mary J. Blige, the Goo Goo Dolls, Jewel and Leona Lewis will perform.
+Artists such as Mary J. Blige, the Goo Goo Dolls, Jewel, Mariah Carey and Leona Lewis performed.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)